Documentation / Continuously run your tests

 └── emulatedMobileMulti.js

-All tests needs to have a corresponding configuration file.
+All tests need a corresponding configuration file.
 Say that you have a test file named alexaMobile.txt.
-You then need to have a alexaMobile.json configuration file in the config/ directory for the test to work.
+You then need an alexaMobile.json configuration file in the config/ directory for the test to work.

-The most important thing is to change so you run the latest stable version of sitespeed.io.
-In our test environment we run the latest build (to make sure we catch bug/regressions before we release them).
+The most important thing is to change this so you run the latest stable version of sitespeed.io.
+In our test environment we run the latest build (to make sure we catch bugs/regressions before we release them).
 It looks like this:

-That way you have a safe and easy way to upgrade and roll back versions of sitespeed.io.
+DOCKER_CONTAINER=sitespeedio/sitespeed.io:40.4.0 That way you have a safe and easy way to upgrade and roll back versions of sitespeed.io.
 When a new sitespeed.io version is released, you edit the file and change the version number.
-The next iteration of the loop the change will be picked up.
+The change will be picked up on the next iteration of the loop.

-In our tests we run all URL tests on Chrome and Firefox, tests the scripts in Chrome and run URL and scripts on emulated mobile using Chrome.
+In our tests we run all URL tests on Chrome and Firefox, test the scripts in Chrome, and run URLs and scripts on emulated mobile using Chrome.

-We run all these tests because we use it to verify that all the functionality is working on our side.
-You probably don’t need to run all these tests.
-Then you can just remove those lines in run.sh.
+We run all these tests because we use them to verify that all the functionality is working on our side.
+You probably don't need to run all of them, in which case you can just remove those lines from run.sh.

-Go into the directory that where you cloned the directory: cd dashboard.sitespeed.io And then start: nohup ./loop.sh &
+Go into the directory where you cloned the repo: cd dashboard.sitespeed.io.
+Then start: nohup ./loop.sh &

 To verify that everything works you should tail the log: tail -f /tmp/sitespeed.io

 If you run on Mac you should use screen instead of nohup.
 First open a new screen instance: screen.
-Then start your tests ./loop.sh.
-And then detach your screen ctrl+A and then press D. To resume back to the screen use screen -x.
+Then start your tests: ./loop.sh.
+Then detach your screen: ctrl+A and then press D. To resume back to the screen use screen -x.

 Starting your test creates a file named sitespeed.run in your current folder.
 The script on the server will continue to run forever until you remove the control file: rm sitespeed.run